Wilhelm Schäfer (SS)

-Wilhelm Schäfer (October 20, 1911 – June 16, 1961) was an SS-Hauptscharführer who was complicit in numerous war crimes, including the executions of hundreds of prisoners in Buchenwald concentration camp.
+Wilhelm Schäfer (20 October 1911 – 16 June 1961) was an SS-Hauptscharführer who was complicit in numerous war crimes, including the executions of hundreds of prisoners in Buchenwald concentration camp.
 He was exposed as a war criminal, put on trial, and executed after he was recognized by a survivor of Buchenwald.

 Early life and SS career

 Schäfer was born in a farmer's village in Obhausen.
 His father was extremely nationalistic.
 As a young adult, Schäfer got into the bricklayer's trade.
 After becoming unemployed, he got a job as a farmhand in his hometown.
 Schäfer joined the Nazi Party in 1932 and the SS in 1933.
 During this time, he got into street fights with political opponents.

 Between 1935 and 1937, Schäfer served at Lichtenburg concentration camp, where he was complicit in the abuse and killings of prisoners.
-Between 1937 and 1943, he served at Buchenwald concentration camp, where he was the deputy commandant of camp laundry laundry area and a Blockführer for various work details.
+Between 1937 and 1943, he served at Buchenwald concentration camp, where he was the deputy commandant of camp laundry area and a Blockführer for various work details.
 While in Buchenwald, Schäfer operated with the group "Kommando 99", which carried out executions, mostly against Soviet POWs, using the Genickschussanlage.
 Schäfer was complicit in hundreds of executions during this time.
 He was involved in hundreds of floggings.
 In many instances, he was actively involved in "tree-hangings", a punishment in which the prisoner's hands were tied behind his back, then pulled up over his back and hung from a hook attached to a tree, with his feet not touching the ground.

 From 1943 to the end of the war, he was with the 20th Waffen-SS Grenadier Division, an SS unit which consisted mostly of Estonian volunteers and conscripts.
-While in Estonia, the unit participated in so-called anti-partisan operations.
+While in Estonia, the unit participated in Bandenbekämpfung (anti-partisan operations).